hardeep74644/Library-Room-Booking-App/README.md

 # Library-Room-Booking-App

-A web-based Library Room Booking System for managing study room reservations with role-based access for students and librarians.
+A production-ready web-based Library Room Booking System for managing study room reservations with role-based access for students and librarians.

 ## Features